-Preparing Glazed Ham in a Roaster is the best way to cook your holiday ham!
-The sticky glaze adds crazy-good flavor and keeps the ham moist - no dry ham here!
+Cooking Ham in a Roaster oven is the best way to prepare your holiday ham!
+The sticky glaze adds crazy good flavor and keeps the ham moist - no dry ham here!
 Plus it leaves the oven free for all those delicious side dishes.

 Skip to:

-- It frees up your oven space.
+- You should use an electric roaster because it frees up your oven space.
 In a way it’s like having a second (or third) oven.

 - It takes very little hands-on time for a fantastic result.